langroid/langroid/docs/blog/posts/local-llm.md

 - **cost**: other than compute/electricity, there is no cost to use them.
 - **privacy**: no concerns about sending your data to a remote server.
 - **latency**: no network latency due to remote API calls, so faster response times, provided you can get fast enough inference.
-- **uncensored**: some like the fact many local models are not censored to avoid sensitive topics.
+- **uncensored**: some local models are not censored to avoid sensitive topics.
 - **fine-tunable**: you can fine-tune them on private/recent data, which current commercial models don't have access to.
 - **sheer thrill**: having a model running on your machine with no internet connection, and being able to have an intelligent conversation with it -- there is something almost magical about it.

 The main appeal with local models is that with sufficiently careful prompting, they may behave sufficiently well to be useful for specific tasks/domains, and bring all of the above benefits.
+Some ideas on how you might use local LLMs:

+- In a mult-agent system, you could have some agents use local models for narrow tasks with a lower bar for accuracy (and fix responses with multiple tries).
+- You could run many instances of the same or different models and combine their responses.
+- Local LLMs can act as a privacy layer, to identify and handle sensitive data before passing to remote LLMs.
+- Some local LLMs have intriguing features, for example llama.cpp lets you constrain its output using grammars.

 ## Running LLMs locally

 There are several ways to use LLMs locally.
 See the [`r/LocalLLaMA`](https://www.reddit.com/r/LocalLLaMA/comments/11o6o3f/how_to_install_llama_8bit_and_4bit/) subreddit for a wealth of information.
 There are open source libraries that offer front-ends to run local models, for example [`oobabooga/text-generation-webui`](https://github.com/oobabooga/text-generation-webui) (or "ooba-TGW" for short) but the focus in this tutorial is on spinning up a server that mimics an OpenAI-like API, so that any Langroid code that works with the OpenAI API (for say GPT3.5 or GPT4) will work with a local model, with just a simple change: set `openai.api_base` to the URL where the local API server is listening, typically `http://localhost:8000/v1`.

 There are two libraries we recommend for setting up local models with OpenAI-like APIs: